Starlii10/game-journals/README.md

 ## Current State

 This website has 3 entries so far.
-There's a home page as well, and minor CSS for styling `aside`s.
+There's a home page as well, and a stylesheet I totally made myself.
 Other than that, it's fairly empty right now, but it will grow in time!

 ## Contributing